csswizardry/csswizardry.github.com/_posts/2013-04-17-shame-css-full-net-interview.md

 when something is a hack.
 Written something that you’d be ashamed to explain to a colleague?
 That’s probably a hack.

-A hack is something where—as you’re writing it—you’re thinking <q>there _has_ to be
-a cleaner way to do this</q>.
+A hack is something where — as you’re writing it — you’re thinking <q>there _has_ to be a cleaner way to do this</q>.
 Shame.css is about making a file full of things that you think you could have done better, a file that you _can_ do better when you get the time to revisit it.
 It’s a self-writing todo list, really; a file of